 - Leading the development and introduction of personal wheelchair budgets; in order to enable enhanced collaboration between commissioners and providers and give people greater choice over the wheelchair provided.

-NHS Planning Guidance now includes wheelchairs as an area for CCGs to make improvement plans, specifically with regard to how they will achieve 100% in relation to the 18 week Referral to Treatment standard waiting time.
+NHS Planning Guidance includes wheelchairs.
+It is expected that CCGs will achieve 92% in relation to the 18 week Referral to Treatment standard waiting time for children.
+This has been reduced from the previous 100% following feedback from key stakeholders and a review of the target.
 NHS England is holding CCGs to account for performance against this target through the CCG assurance programme.